Eggshell is a biodegradable item that you can collect from kitchen scraps and use it throughout the garden to add nutrients for plants.

 My understanding is that crushed eggshell has a sharp edge that slugs didn’t like.
 I tried other methods of getting rid of slug, but the eggshells work like a charm for my hosta plant.

 Eggshells add nutrients to the soil.
-Eggshell has calcium property, and calcium is an essential mineral for building rich soil.
+Eggshell has calcium properties, an essential mineral for building rich soil.

 Sprinkle some crushed eggshells around plants that will help them grow.
 Cucumber and squash plants will get benefit from crushed eggshells to help them with blossom end rot.